On a budget but still want to look stylish?

 Many say looking good on no money is impossible.
 But Trisha Goddard knew when she asked us to join her show as expert help, real style is not about how much money you spend, so get creative and stop shopping for the same things over and over again.

 How many pairs of black trousers does one woman need?

-Just one unique piece will help you stand out from the crowd and it is better all round to spend £12 on something designer, second hand that will likely last a lifetime than something the whole world will be wearing made by a child.
+Just one unique piece will help you stand out from the crowd and it is better all round to spend a few pounds on something designer, second hand that will likely last a lifetime than something the whole world will be wearing made by a child.
 Think about it.
 Stepping out of your styling comfort zone is way less risky when you don't invest a whole load of cash and charity shopping, even if you over consume or make mistakes in the beginning, you are helping big style and can always give stuff back, worst case scenario.

 Practise your style and help stop textile waste going to landfill by finding your fashion confidence and losing your status anxiety.

 Style should never cost the earth.